point8/service-templates/docs/content/services/fastapi.md

-# Streamlit
+# FastAPI

-Everything is located in the `streamlit/` directory.
+Everything is located in the `fastapi/` directory.
 Feel free to add your own code.
-A basic app can be found in `streamlit/app.py`.
+A basic app can be found in `fastapi/example.py`.

+To visit the API documentation append `/docs` to the URL., e.g. [https://localhost/docs](https://localhost/docs).

 ## Dockerfile

 To change the command running the app, you need to adapt the last line in the `Dockerfile` to reflect those changes:

 ```
-CMD ["poetry", "run", "streamlit", "run", "app.py"]
+CMD ["poetry", "run", "uvicorn", "example:app", "--host", "0.0.0.0", "--port", "8080"]
 ```

 ## docker-compose